mabubakarriaz/mabubakarriaz.github.io/README.md

 # Digital portfolio

-A portfolio made using github pages and custom domain routing through cname.
+A portfolio made using markdown in GitHub pages & custom domain routing through CNAME.